jbytecode/JMcDM/README.md

 in an existing issue please follow the existing one.

 ### Seek Support
 Our Slack channel is [JMcDM Slack Channel](https://julialang.slack.com/archives/C01MJ0VF1U3).
-Please feel free to ask any problem using our Slack channel or issues.
-[Julia Discourse](https://discourse.julialang.org/t/jmcdm-a-julia-package-for-multiple-criteria-decision-making-tools/54942) is the JMcDM entry in Julia Discourse site and any thoughts, problems, and issues can also be discussed in there.
+Please feel free to ask about any problem using our Slack channel or issues.
+[Julia Discourse](https://discourse.julialang.org/t/jmcdm-a-julia-package-for-multiple-criteria-decision-making-tools/54942) is the JMcDM entry in Julia Discourse site and any thoughts, problems, and issues can also be discussed there.